sijintv/bmtc-api-php/README.md

-# PHP Wraper for BMTC API
+# PHP Wrapper for BMTC API

 Bangalore Metropolitan Transport Corporation BMTC recently released its Intelligent Transport System (ITS) , But as of now there is no official public api available.
 This is an approach to build a php wrapper based on the Reverse engineering work done by [**tachyons**](https://github.com/tachyons)